brismit25/brismit25.github.io/index.md

 # Introduction

 I’m an aspiring cybersecurity professional with a solid foundation in <strong>IT support, incident response, and problem-solving</strong>.
-Currently, I’m pursuing a Bachelor’s degree in Cybersecurity at The University of Southern Mississippi and hold CompTIA A+, Network+, and Security+ certifications.
+Currently, I’m pursuing a <strong>Bachelor’s degree in Cybersecurity</strong> at <em>The University of Southern Mississippi</em> and hold <strong>CompTIA A+, Network+, and Security+ certifications</strong>.
 These achievements have equipped me with the essential skills to navigate the ever-evolving landscape of cybersecurity.

-This portfolio highlights my projects, certifications, and continuous progress as I develop expertise in threat detection, network security, and system hardening.
+This portfolio highlights <strong>my projects, certifications, and continuous progress</strong> as I develop expertise in <strong>threat detection, network security, and system hardening</strong>.
 I’m passionate about securing systems, mitigating risks, and contributing to a safer digital world.

 ## Objective

-To leverage my IT experience, certifications, and growing cybersecurity expertise to secure a Cybersecurity Analyst role.
-My goal is to contribute to threat detection, risk mitigation, and system security while continuously enhancing my skills to protect organizational assets against evolving cyber threats.
+To leverage <strong>my IT experience, certifications, and growing cybersecurity expertise</strong> to secure a <strong>Cybersecurity Analyst role</strong>.
+My goal is to contribute to <strong>threat detection, risk mitigation, and system security</strong> while continuously enhancing my skills to protect organizational assets against evolving cyber threats.

 ## Header 3